reactjs/react.dev/beta/src/content/apis/react/Component.md

 <Note>

 For many use cases, defining `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` together in class components is equivalent to calling [`useEffect`](/apis/react/useEffect) in function components.
+In the rare cases where it's important for the code to run before browser paint, [`useLayoutEffect`](/apis/react/useLayoutEffect) is a closer match.

 [See how to migrate.](#migrating-a-component-with-lifecycle-methods-from-a-class-to-a-function)